UK will continue Kabul evacuation after attack near the airport | Law-Order

 - United Kingdom

-British Prime Minister Boris Johnson said the government will continue with its evacuation operation in Kabul after an attack near the airport on Thursday.
+British Prime Minister Boris Johnson said his government will continue with its evacuation operation in Afghanistan after suspected suicide bombers struck the crowded gates of Kabul airport, killing at least 13 people and wounding dozens more on Thursday.

-"It is not going to interrupt our progress, we are going to get on with this evacuation," Johnson said after he chaired an emergency response meeting on the situation.
+After Johnson chaired an emergency response meeting on the situation in Afghanistan, he said Britain's airlift would continue "going up until the last moment."
+"We are able to continue with the programme in the way we have been running it, according to the timetable that we have got and that is what we are going to do," Johnson said.

+At least two explosions struck the crowded gates of Kabul airport, causing a bloodbath among desperate civilians hoping to flee and casting the final days of the Western airlift of its citizens and allies into chaos.
+Johnson said that the military have been preparing for the evacuation for months and were aware of the security threats.

-"There were always going to vulnerabilities to terrorism and opportunistic terrorist attacks, we condemn them, I think they are despicable, but I am afraid they are something we had to prepare for."
+"There were always going to be vulnerabilities to terrorism and opportunistic terrorist attacks.
+We condemn them, I think they are despicable, but I am afraid they are something we had to prepare for," he said.
+Johnson paid tribute to the Afghans and members of the U.S. military who were killed.
+At least four U.S. military personnel were killed in the blasts at the airport, sources told Reuters.

+"We extend our condolences both to the United States of America and the people of Afghanistan," he said.
+Johnson would not comment on who the government suspected was behind the attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)